-I have quite a large stack of paperback books that I have been needing to donate or use some of the more unpopular ones in a craft project or two.
+I have quite a large stack of paperback books that I have been needing to donate or use.
+Because I love books, I have a hard time getting rid of them.
+So, it got me thinking about book page crafts and how I could make something with one.
 A while back I had seen an apple that someone had made from a book and just loved it.
-With Halloween just around the corner, I thought it would be fun to try a book page pumpkin!
+For Fall decorating, I thought it would be fun to try a DIY book page pumpkin.

 I kept re-tracing the outline as I cut a new stack.
 When I was completely finished, I trimmed the whole stack here and there to make sure the pages were even.

 Glue The Pages To Form The Full Pumpkin

 Now, to get the pumpkin shape, you will need to fan the book out into a circle.
 Using hot glue, glue the two end pages together in the back.
 Insert a thick branch into the center of the book and continue to randomly glue pages together at the top near the stem until the shape stays spread out on its own and is pretty evenly spread out.
 You can continue fluffing the pages when you are finished gluing until you are satisfied with the shape.

 Finishing Touches For The DIY Book Page Pumpkin

 I cut a couple of leaves out of burlap and glued those to the top close to the stem.

 For some extra embellishment, I added a section of bark covered wire tied around the stem and twisted the edges for a curled affect.
 I then brushed on a little copper metallic paint to the edges of the book pages to add just a touch of color.